Protect yourself against the various flu bugs floating around in France

 Once again, the prefecture of the Pyrenees-Orientales warns of the potential dangers of flu, reminding us that last year around 5 – 10 per day were infected.

-This year, the flu bug appears to have hit even earlier than usual, with an average of 905 out of every 100,000 people expected to be affected, well above epidemic figures.
+This year, the flu bug appears to have hit a little later than usual, thanks to a mild winter so far, but an average of 905 out of every 100,000 people are nevertheless expected to be affected.